 2026 International Speaker Series

-Four-Part Series: April - May 2026
+Five-Part Series: April - June 2026

 The Vermont Council on World Affairs' 2026 International Speaker Series invites you to join us to make sense of a world in motion.
-Across four virtual sessions, we'll examine the forces reshaping our global order, the contest between democratic ideals and authoritarian pressures, the fierce competition driving technological innovation, the realignment of trade and borders closer to home, and the emergence of new voices and power centers on the world stage.
+Across five virtual sessions, we'll examine the forces reshaping our global order, the contest between democratic ideals and authoritarian pressures, the fierce competition driving technological innovation, the realignment of trade and borders closer to home, and the emergence of new voices and power centers on the world stage.

 Featuring scholars, practitioners, and policymakers at the forefront of these shifts, the series offers Vermonters a front-row seat to the conversations that matter most.
 Whether the questions are geopolitical or economic, regional or global, one thing is clear: the world is changing fast, and the stakes couldn't be higher.